rshtml/rshtml/README.md

 [dependencies]
 rshtml = "x.y.z"

-# The default folder and layout can be changed.
+# The default folder can be changed.
 This is the default setup:
 [package.metadata.rshtml]
 views = { path = "views", extract_file_on_debug = false }
 ```